Abdulghani-Alhamwi/DVLD/README.md

 The solution follows a three-tier architecture that separates the presentation layer, business layer, and data-access layer.

-The application also uses a database-oriented loading approach designed to handle large record sets by retrieving data gradually instead of loading the entire dataset into memory at once.
+The application also uses a database-oriented loading approach designed to handle large record sets by retrieving data gradually instead of loading the entire set of records into memory at once.

 This approach helps keep data retrieval controlled and supports a smoother user experience when working with growing database tables.